 You'll notice a few red pepper rings in the mix.
 Those are also jalapeno peppers, just ones I left on the plant too long and have turned red as they've fully ripened.
 Whoops!
 They're basically the same as the green jalapenos you'll find, if not a little hotter, so no need to try and replicate how this batch looks exactly.
 They do add a colorful twist, though.

 Besides jalapenos, I like the contrast a few non-spicy vegetables add to this crunchy pickled jalapenos recipe.
 Diced onion and carrots did the trick in rounding out the flavor, and stood up to prolonged refrigerator pickling without becoming mushy.

 The pickling liquid is comprised of water and vinegar, with sugar, kosher salt, black peppercorns, dried oregano, and turmeric added to round out the flavor.
 Ground turmeric is what's responsible for the golden hue of the pickling liquid, and it adds an earthy tone that meshes well with the rest of the flavors going on here.

 As you can see above, the pickled peppers/onions/carrots combination makes a great hot dog/grilled sausage condiment, and are a zingy, fun topping to nachos, baked enchiladas, tacos, etc.

 Those are the ways we've been enjoying them so far.
 Let me know if you've found other ways we should try out!

-Lastly, please remember this pickled jalapeno peppers recipe is the quick cheater’s version made in the refrigerator.
+- Please remember this recipe is the quick cheater's version of pickled peppers made in the refrigerator.
 These pickled peppers are meant to be stored in the fridge at all times.
-They’re not shelf-stable as traditionally canned versions would be.
+They're not shelf-stable as traditionally canned versions would be.
 That said, these peppers should be just fine in the fridge for several weeks.